Vehicle Security Hints & Tips

 Check for recalls & software updates

 Consult your vehicle’s manufacturer or local franchised dealer to see if there have been any manufacturer recalls or software updates.
-Security related recalls and updates are rare, but it’s worth checking and more importantly, doing so may alert you to any safety related faults.
-Software updates can be performed over-the-air (OTA) or by a local dealership.
+Security related recalls and software updates are rare, but it’s worth checking and more importantly, doing so may alert you to any safety related faults.
+Some updates have involved refinements to critical safety systems such as avoiding unintended acceleration or anti-lock brake failures.
+Software updates are quite common and can be performed wirelessly over the internet known as ‘over-the-air’ (OTA) or by your local dealership.

 Connected vehicle software